 Get your M&M fix at M&M World on the strip.
 With all things M&M, you’re bound to find something you love.

-If you don’t want to spend any money, just walk around and explore this large store devoted to M&M’s.
+If you don’t want to spend money, walk around and explore this large store devoted to M&M’s.

-It’s true, you can see the circus for free while in Las Vegas!
-Head over to the Circus-Circus Hotel to see the performers fly through the air.
+It’s true; you can see the circus for free in Las Vegas!
+Head to the Circus-Circus Hotel to see the performers fly through the air.

-Of course, after you watch the fountain, be sure and splurge on a chocolate treat!
+Of course, after watching the fountain, be sure to splurge on a chocolate treat!

-The mermaids swim several times a day, so click here for a current schedule.
+The mermaids swim several times daily, so click here for a current schedule.

 Recommended Tour: Walking Food Tour of Downtown Las Vegas

-Located in downtown Las Vegas, inside of The Golden Nugget Hotel, you will find the biggest golden nugget in existence, the Hand of Faith.
+Located in downtown Las Vegas, inside The Golden Nugget Hotel, you will find the biggest golden nugget, the Hand of Faith.